 The level of permission depends on the type of regulated activity.
 In terms of debt advice, the level of permissions is simple:

-- Most forms require 'Limited Permission' for debt advice
+- Most firms require 'Limited Permission' for debt advice

 Other defined FCA category permissions